 Skip to content

 Infrared heating and air source heat pumps are two very different approaches to heating buildings.
-Each system delivers heat in a distinct way and suits different building types, usage patterns, and installation scenarios.
+Each system delivers heat in a distinct way and is suited to different property types, insulation levels, and usage patterns.

-This guide compares infrared heating with air source heat pumps in real UK conditions, helping you decide which option may be more appropriate for your property.
+This guide compares infrared heating with air source heat pumps in real UK conditions, focusing on how they perform in everyday use rather than headline efficiency figures alone.

-Infrared heating uses radiant energy to warm people and surfaces directly rather than heating the air.
-Panels are typically wall or ceiling mounted and provide warmth you feel quickly, without air movement.
+Infrared heating uses radiant energy to warm people, surfaces, and objects directly rather than heating the air first.
+Panels are typically wall or ceiling mounted and begin delivering warmth as soon as they are switched on.

-Air source heat pumps extract heat from outside air and transfer it into a building using a refrigeration cycle.
-Heat is distributed through water-based systems such as radiators or underfloor heating.
+Air source heat pumps extract heat from the outside air and transfer it into a building using a refrigeration cycle.
+Heat is then distributed through water-based systems such as radiators or underfloor heating.

-Air source heat pumps can achieve high seasonal efficiency when designed correctly and run continuously in well-insulated properties.
-Performance depends heavily on system design, insulation levels, and operating temperatures.
+Air source heat pumps can achieve high seasonal efficiency when designed correctly and installed in well-insulated properties.
+Performance depends heavily on insulation levels, emitter sizing, and operating temperatures.

-Best suited for Zoned, intermittent or single-room heating Whole-home, continuous heating
+Best suited for Zoned or intermittent heating Continuous whole-home heating

 Heat delivery Radiant heat to people and surfaces Warm air via water-based emitters

-Installation Low disruption, no pipework Outdoor unit, pipework, system design
+Installation Minimal disruption Outdoor unit, pipework, system design

 Real-world usage scenarios